Car Audio Grounding Guide - How to Get a Better Amp Ground

 If your amplifier keeps going into protect mode, your lights dim when the bass hits, your voltage drops, your system has noise, or your bass feels weak, the ground should be one of the first things you check.

+A lot of people blame the amplifier, subwoofer, battery, alternator, or even the head unit before they check the ground.
+But the ground side of the electrical system is just as important as the power side.
 Your amplifier needs power coming in, but it also needs a clean path back to ground.
 If that path is weak, loose, painted, rusty, too small, or connected to a bad location, the system can struggle.

 Why Grounds Matter in Car Audio